widelang/draft/README.md

 /Self>
 ```

-No you can do this:
+Now you can do this:

 ```lua
 <Person ("Alice")>